oscimp/amaranth_twstft/README.md

 # Using Amaranth to implement TWSTFT Signal generation

+(We assume here that you have already installed Amaranth and all the tools required to use it with your FPGA board)

 Two Way Satellite Time and Frequency Transfer (TWSTFT) is a procedure that uses Satellite comunication to share two share two informations :
     - a time data (in the form of date and hour)
     - a frequency (in the form of a specific electromagnetic impulse repeated every second)

 To implement such communication, we will here make use of Python library _Amaranth_.
 This library gives us the possibility to manage signals and registers in a quite intuitive way.
 It also abstracts a lot of FPGA programming concepts that are not that interesting for us in the context of TWSTFT.

-In this documentation, you will find explanations behind the amaranthimplementation of TWSTFT and the Amaranth source code associated:
+In this documentation, you will find explanations behind the amaranth implementation of TWSTFT and the Amaranth source code associated :

 1. [PRN generation](PRN/1_PRN.md) :
 Pseudo Random Noise generation that allows to diferenciate signals